jsaurabh1906/React-Short-Projects/README.md

 - Basic arithmetic operations (addition, subtraction, multiplication, division).
 - Advanced operations (square root, squares, percentage, Reciprocal).
 - Clear button to reset the calculator.
 - Responsive UI with tailwind css.

+### 12. Notes App

+**Location:** `src/Projects/NotesApp/NotesApp.jsx`

+A notes app built using React with tailwind css.
+Features include:

+- Input field for note title and content.
+- Save button to save the note.
+- Display of saved notes with title and content.
+- Edit button to edit the note.
+- Delete button to delete the note.
+- Responsive UI with tailwind css.